 Well, no list of airlines would be complete without mentioning the lowest of low-cost and cheapest of the cheap-flights.
 It’s Easy Jet which flies in from the UK and Switzerland.
 Well, if your purpose is only to get you here then this might be your ticket.
 As with WOW air, it pays to monitor their website but their prices seem to keep very low.
 Just remember that you might be getting what you paid for and your luggage isn’t one of those things!

-The latest airline to announce year round services to Iceland is the low-cost airline Flybe.
-They fly to Keflavik Airport from Birmingham which offers easy access to Iceland from London, Scotland, and mainland Europe
+The latest airline to announce year-round services tois the low-cost airline Flybe.
+They fly to Keflavik Airport from Birmingham which offers easy access to from London, Scotland, and mainland Europe

 Delta and other “summerbirds”